Manorbier is a small historic village in a picturesque setting on the South Pembrokeshire coast in Wales.

 Within the Castle is a small tearoom and with some tables set out on the lawn in the grounds it’s a lovely setting for a drinks break al fresco style on a sunny day.

 The castle dates from Norman times with additions through the ages.
-It’s well preserved and has accessible, interesting areas.
-The main tower has a winding narrow stone staircase and the climb to the turret is well worth it for fantastic views of the coast and the Norman built St. James Church across the valley.
+It’s well preserved and some areas are accessible for those looking to explore.
+The main tower has a narrow winding stone staircase and the climb to the turret is well worth it for fantastic views of the coast and the Norman built St. James Church across the valley.

 The Castle was the birthplace and home of Geraldus Cambrinus, ‘Gerald of Wales’ one of Wales most famous chroniclers of the ages.
 He was born here in the 12th Century and he described his birthplace as “the most pleasantest spot in all Wales”.
 On a glorious sunny day like the day of our visit, although Gerald was probably just a tad biased it’s not difficult to see why he held that opinion many centuries ago, with the splendid views which can be enjoyed from here.

 In another part of the castle is a grand hall which is now used as an events space.
-It still retains a lot of character as a throwback to a time of enchanted castles and the times of a medieval court.
-An embrasure ledge and arrow slit in this room now makes a cool window feature
+Exploring these rooms can give a glimpse into centuries past, a time of enchanted castles and the medieval court of Lords.

-Having completed the tour around the castle and grounds, it’s time to return downhill to the beach.
-It’s a very popular spot and there are far more families and groups on the beach making the most of the fine weather.
-Fortunately at the back of the beach are a few areas of sand dunes bounded by tall grass which are great little places for setting up chairs and settling down for a relaxing afternoon.
+Manorbier Bay is a very popular spot with families and groups visiting the beach during the spring and summer.
+At the back of the beach are a few areas of sand dunes bounded by tall grass which are great little places for setting up chairs to relax and enjoy the day.

 Manorbier is in Pembrokeshire Coast National Park, Wales.
 Further information to plan a visit at Visit Pembrokeshire